Rohitprasad83/mark-8-food-finder/README.md

 # mark-8-food-finder
-Search or Select the food you want to find to eat
+Select from a given set of food items what you want to eat or search your food item using emoji in the search bar.

+Tech Stack used:- React JS